nagadomi/waifu2x/README.md

 # waifu2x

-Image Super-Resolution for anime/fan-art using Deep Convolutional Neural Networks.
+Image Super-Resolution for anime-style-art using Deep Convolutional Neural Networks.

 Demo-Application can be found at http://waifu2x.udp.jp/ .